-Nowadays, the man who may be the most extraordinary mandolin player this side of the Andromeda galaxy parks his mobile home in Saratoga, N.Y.
+Nowadays, the man who may be the most extraordinary mandolin player this side of the Andromeda galaxy parks his mobile home in Saratoga, New York.
 A regular on the upstate New York coffeehouse circuit, he draws clamorous applause from tiny audiences.

 “I learned myself how to play this here instrument,” drawls Frank Wakefield.